amd/node-scraper/README.md

 ```

 ### 'run-plugins' sub command
-The plugins to run and their associated arguments can also be specified directly on the CLI using the 'run-plugins' sub command.
-Using this subcommand you can specify a plugin name and then the arguments for that particular plugin.
+The plugins to run and their associated arguments can also be specified directly on the CLI using the 'run-plugins' sub-command.
+Using this sub-command you can specify a plugin name followed by the arguments for that particular plugin.
 Multiple plugins can be specified at once.

 You can view the available arguments for a particular plugin by running `error-scraper run-plugins <plugin-name> -h`:
 ```sh